Science of baby sleep

-It’s also one of the first big milestones in your baby’s journey of growing up.
+Rolling over is more than just a cute trick; it is a major developmental milestone that marks your baby’s first step toward independent mobility.
+While every child develops at their own pace, there is a general timeline for when those first “flips” happen.
 Being able to roll over on their own is the first step before they soon learn to sit on their own, then crawl, and eventually take their first steps.
 And it all starts with them learning how to roll over on their own.

 When do babies roll over?